danuvian/springboot-rabbit/README.md

 * Rabbit exchange: `my-exchange`, queue: `my-exchange-queue`, routing key: `my-routing-key`

+The above values can be changed by modifing the producer's `application.properties`. **If these are modified, update the values in the consumer `application.properties` as well so they will listen for the new queues.**

 ### Send and Receive Message

 You can send messages in the following ways: